 - Screening: All patients admitted to the ICU are screened for methicillin-resistant Staphylococcus aureus (MRSA) on admission.

 - Communication: SBAR (Situation, Background, Assessment, and Recommendation) communication methodology was initiated to reduce variation in practice and reduce the chance of errors.
-The ED and the medical ICU implemented the TeamSTEPPS program in March 2012, which has enhanced communication, promoted teamwork, and improved patient outcomes; in January 2012, the medical ICU implemented open visitation for families to promote better communication between caregivers and families.
+The ED and the medical ICU implemented the TeamSTEPPS program, which has enhanced communication, promoted teamwork, and improved patient outcomes; in January 2012, the medical ICU implemented open visitation for families to promote better communication between caregivers and families.
+Families have access to the electronic health record (EHR).

-- New medication administration process: In fall 2011, the hospital implemented a new medication administration process that requires the patient's identification bracelet and medication to be scanned and compared with the medication administration record in the electronic health record which has reduced medical errors.
+- Medication administration process: The medication administration process requires that the patient's identification bracelet and medication be scanned and compared with the medication administration record in the electronic health record; this has reduced medical errors.

 - Standardized patient/family education and communication: Patient and family education at the time of admission has been standardized to include pain assessment, smoking cessation, fall prevention, a campus map, TV instructions, and general patient safety tips.
 The team developed a satisfaction survey for use with patients and families.
-In April 2013, a clinical nurse manager rounding program was implemented that allows families and patients to be heard by middle management.
+A clinical nurse manager rounding program allows families and patients to be heard by middle management.

 - Streamlined admissions: The medical and surgical ICU admission packet has been revised and the admission process has been streamlined to reduce redundancy and save time.